Send money

 - Special characters

-are allowed for personal and business names. - In general the following regex describes our permitted characters for a name:
+_()'*,.are allowed for personal and business names. - In general the following regex describes our permitted characters for a name:

 Recipient requirements will vary depending on recipient type.
 A GBP example is provided here.

-, in order to know which fields are required for which currency we expose the Recipients Requirements endpoint.
+As you can see many of the fields are null, in order to know which fields are required for which currency we expose the Recipients Requirements endpoint.

 Request